What is a bookkeeper?

 - Complexity: Small businesses with simple business structures may only need a bookkeeper to manage finances.
 If your business is highly complex, an accountant provides financial guidance.

 - Financial goals: If you’re looking for an informed financial strategy, an accountant offers that expertise.
-When your focus is keeping up with your day-to-day financial situation, you may want to hire a bookkeeper.
+When your focus is on keeping up with your day-to-day financial management, you may want to hire a bookkeeper.

 - Industry regulations: Industries with strict financial reporting requirements and regulations may benefit from having an accountant.
 They receive training to help them ensure compliance.